m-jay21/ACE-Ollama-GUI/docs/README.md

 ## **Usage**
 1. **Launch ACE**
 2. **Select an installed AI model** or install a new one from the **Settings** tab
-3. **Upload PDFs or images** for processing (PDFs use enhanced chunking automatically)
+3. **Upload PDFs or images** for processing (PDFs use semantic search automatically)
 4. **Enter prompts** and receive real-time responses with context-aware AI interactions
 5. Use the **Clear Chat** button to start a new conversation

 ### **Enhanced PDF Processing**
-ACE now features intelligent document chunking and preprocessing:
+ACE features intelligent document processing with semantic search:
 - **Document Chunking**: PDFs are automatically split into meaningful chunks
 - **Text Preprocessing**: Clean and normalize text for better AI understanding
+- **Semantic Search**: Find relevant content using meaning, not just keywords
+- **Vector Embeddings**: Convert text to numerical vectors for similarity search
-- **Context-Aware Responses**: AI receives relevant document sections instead of entire text
+- **Context-Aware Responses**: AI receives semantically relevant document sections

+### **Technical Architecture**
+- **Document Processor**: Intelligent text chunking and preprocessing
+- **Vector Store**: FAISS-based vector database for fast similarity search
-- **RAG Pipeline**: Foundation for retrieval-augmented generation
+- **RAG Pipeline**: Retrieval-Augmented Generation with semantic search
+- **Enhanced PDF Processing**: Structure-preserving PDF extraction with metadata

 ---